TooTallNate/NodeFloyd/README.md

 =========

-Here is an example of an [Icecast][]-compliant server written in JavaScript and NodeJS.
+Here is an example of an [Icecast][]-compliant server written in JavaScript and [NodeJS][].
 The current setup uses nTunes to request and play all the "Pink Floyd" songs in my iTunes library.
 The script could be tweaked to stream any kind of audio data to the Node server.
 The server is expecting (on _stdin_):